Christmas in Ireland is just a reminder of all the special things in your life.

 The boys dragged them by the hand through the shopping centers as they stumbled over the heels and shouted orders to slow down every few feet.
 The girls must have been freezing.
 I know I was just looking at them.

 Over 4,000 travelers came from all over the world to celebrate Christmas in Rathkeale.
-It’s an annual tradition, and there is often weddings celebrated during this time.
+It’s an annual tradition, and there are often weddings celebrated during this time.
 I’ve no doubt they went on to enjoy themselves that day.

 So it’s the New Year now and the travelers have gone back to their respective parts of the world, Santa Claus suits are being sent to the dry cleaners for next year, the Christmas trees are being thrown away and we’re all making best efforts to settle into January with new focuses, plans, and promises.
 We’ll see how we all get on.